-The results are astounding if you compare the before, the dark-colored side, with the after, the lighter-colored front facade, for example.
-The steeply pitched, zig-zagging tile roof adds some color to an otherwise drab Gothic church.
+The results are astounding if you compare the before, the dark-colored side, with the after, the lighter-colored front facade.
+The steeply pitched, zig-zagging tile roof adds color to an otherwise drab Gothic church.

-If there’s one thing I noticed during my brief stopover in Brno, Czech Republic, it’s that Europeans still love to buy their fruits and vegetables at open air markets.
+One thing I noticed during my brief stopover in Brno, Czech Republic, is that Europeans still love to buy their fruits and vegetables at open-air markets.

 Vienna features several large outdoor markets, the most popular of which is Naschmarkt.

-To my surprise, colder temperatures didn’t seem to deter anyone from shopping and hanging out at the market.
+To my surprise, colder temperatures didn't deter anyone from shopping and hanging out at the market.

 7. Belvedere Palace (Schloss Belvedere)

-Located a 5-minute walk from the train station used to reach Bratislava, the Upper Belvedere Palace is an easy site to squeeze in if you’re in the neighborhood already.
+Located a 5-minute walk from the train station used to reach Bratislava, the Upper Belvedere Palace is easy to squeeze in if you're already in the neighborhood.
 Luggage can be checked in the clock room.